-The Game-Changing EV Charger Taking Europe by Storm: What You Need to Know - YaNoticias
+The Game-Changing EV Charger Taking Europe by Storm: What You Need to Know - YANoticias

 Advanced Technology for Smart Charging

-One of the standout features of the IQ EV Charger 2 is its AI-powered optimization.
+One of the standout features of the IQ EV Charger 2 is its AI-powered optimisation.
 This system uses advanced forecasting algorithms to align charging sessions with real-time electricity rates.
-By dynamically adjusting to optimize both time and resource consumption, the charger provides a smart charging experience where every session is strategically utilized for efficiency and cost-effectiveness.
+By dynamically adjusting to optimise both time and resource consumption, the charger provides a smart charging experience where every session is strategically utilised for efficiency and cost-effectiveness.

 Future-Ready with Bidirectional Charging Capability